 Does your computer constantly crash with the Blue Screen of Death with an error 0x00000116?
-This phenomenon may occur for several times in a day, which can be quite irritating.
+As Microsoft describes it as a Video TDR Error, this phenomenon may occur for several times in a day, which can be quite irritating.
 Worry not; here are few solutions that might help fixing your issue.

 Reinstall Graphics Driver

 A graphics card is fixed on to a relevant slot on your motherboard.
 Graphics driver enables your computer to use the graphics card hardware.
 It enhances your computer’s graphics including images, 3D images, videos, and animations.

 - Press Windows Key + X, select Programs and Features.

 - Right-click your Graphics card driver, select Uninstall option.

 - Restart your system after successful completion.

 - For NVIDIA: C:\NVIDIA

 - Download the fresh setup online and install the graphics driver again.